Article was last updated: Sept. 5th, 2023

 HOW CAN YOU PROVE THAT YOUR SPOUSE HAS ABANDONED YOU?

 Under Virginia law, abandonment and desertion mean the same thing.
 When a marriage is failing, spousal abandonment usually means that a divorce is imminent.
-For a judge in Virginia to declare that you are legally an “abandoned” spouse, you and your attorney must prove:
+For a judge in Virginia to declare that you are legally an “abandoned” spouse, you and your criminal defense attorney must prove:

 - The abandoning spouse stopped living with the other spouse;

 - The abandoned spouse was not at fault in any way that justified abandonment.